pytorch/pytorch/CONTRIBUTING.md

 This mode will symlink the Python files from the current local source tree into the Python install.

-Hence, if you modify a Python file, you do not need to reinstall pytorch again and again.
+Hence, if you modify a Python file, you do not need to reinstall PyTorch again and again.

 For example:
-- Install local pytorch in `build develop` mode
+- Install local PyTorch in `build develop` mode
 - modify your Python file `torch/__init__.py` (for example)
 - test functionality
 - modify your Python file `torch/__init__.py`